Animal Registration and Legislation

 Working dogs are required to be registered, but no dog registration fee is charged.

-A working dog is a dog usually kept or proposed to be kept on rural land and by an owner who is a primary producer or engaged or employed by a primary producer; and primarily is used or being trained for the purpose of droving, protecting, tending or working stock.
-(This excludes a regulated dog.)
+A working dog is a dog usually kept or proposed to be kept on rural land and by an owner who is a primary producer or engaged or employed by a primary producer; and primarily is used or being trained for the purpose of droving, protecting, tending or working stock (excluding a regulated dog).

-The documentation required for proof of the animal being a working dog is:
+The documentation requirements for proof of the animal being a working dog vary slightly between primary producers and those who are the employee of a primary producer.

 - new dog registration form